Discover all that our modern, beautiful campus has to offer.

 Pursue physical health and fitness at our state-of-the-art Wellness Center.
-Take a group fitness class, work out with top-of-the-line equipment, or grab a healthy snack from the cafe.
+Take a group fitness class or work out with top-of-the-line equipment.
 Wellness passes are available for students, employees, alumni, and community members.
 The facility was made possible by an $8.3 million gift from the Richard and Leslie Gilliam Foundation.

 C. Bascom Slemp Student Center

 The hub of campus life, the C. Bascom Slemp Student Center houses meeting areas, Chick-fil-A, the Bookstore, recreational space, the campus post office, and much more.
 The $10.9 million, 46,234 square-foot building was named for C. Bascom Slemp, former U.S. congressman and secretary to President Calvin Coolidge.

 Carl Smith Stadium